OfficeDev/Office-365-REST-API-Explorer/README.md

 You may run into an authentication error after deploying and running if apps do not have the ability to access account information in the [Windows Privacy Settings](http://www.microsoft.com/security/online-privacy/windows.aspx) menu.
 Set **Let my apps access my name, picture, and other account info** to **On**.

 Known issues

   - You need to provide a site that is at the root of the web application.
 For example: the https://*&lt;tenant&gt;*.sharepoint.com site.
 The sign in process fails with non-root site collections.
   - You get the following error message: "Invalid JWT token.
 The token is expired."
-This means that the access token has expired.
-Go to the start page and provide your credentials to renew the access token.
+This means that the access token can't be used anymore.
+Go to the ItemsPage screen, this will renew the access token.

 Copyright (c) Microsoft.
 All rights reserved.